BSC-CNS-EAPM/NetCleave/README.md

 python3 NetCleave.py --predict (csv)  --pred_input 2
 ```

-3. CSV file with peptide sequences to predict (column name: *epitope*), the identifier (column name: *protein_id*) and sequence of the protein where they come (column name: *protein_seq*).
+3. CSV file with peptide sequences to predict (column name: *epitope*), the identifier (column name: *protein_name*) and sequence of the protein where they come (column name: *protein_seq*).
 Same as type 2, those complete protein sequences will be used to create the 4+3 sequences.

 ```
 python3 NetCleave.py --predict (csv)  --pred_input 3